Holic75/KingmakerRebalance/README.md

 This is Pathfinder: Kingmaker mod.

 It introduces new classes:
-- Hunter with following archetypes: Divine Hunter, Forester and Feykiller,
+- Hunter with following archetypes: Divine Hunter, Forester, Primal Companion Hunter, and Feykiller,
 - Witch with with following archetypes: Ley Line Guardian, Hedge Witch and Hex Channeler,
 - Bloodrager with following archetypes: Metamagic Rager, Spelleater and Steelblood,
 - Skald with following archetypes: Urban Skald, Herald of the Horn and War Drummer,